 Antara Saucha – Internal cleanliness, happens with practice.
-When you sweat let it stay on the skin so that the body can reabsorb the lost minerals while leaving the ama (toxins) to be showered off afterwards.
+When you sweat let it stay on the skin so that the body can reabsorb the lost minerals while leaving the ama (toxins) to be showered off afterward.

 3. ASANA – Physical Postures

 Until you are physically healthy it is very difficult to focus on the higher practices of yoga.
-The purpose of asana is to bring balance and steadiness in the body that can be used in higher practices.
+The purpose of asana is to bring balance and steadiness to the body that can be used in higher practices.
 This means removing physical blockages to allow you to sit comfortably for meditation.
-Building the discipline, and strength in the body required for strong mental practice.
+Building the discipline, and strength in the body is required for strong mental practice.
 Bringing balance to the body to remove toxins and restore physical health.

-Yoga Chikitsa – Yoga Therapy
+- Primary Series – Yoga Chikitsa – Yoga Therapy.

 When proficiency is achieved in the primary series of Ashtanga Vinyasa Yoga (Yoga Chikitsa) the body will be brought to a base level of good health.
 The internal organs will be cleaned, and all major blockages will be removed.

-Nadi Shodhana – Nerve ‘Nadi’ Cleansing
+- Second Series – Nadi Shodhana – Nerve ‘Nadi’ Cleansing.

 When proficiency is achieved in the secondary series of Ashtanga Vinyasa Yoga (Nadi Shodhana) all energy channels in the body will become unblocked, allowing free movement of prana.

-Sthira Bhaga – Stable Prosperity
+- Advanced series – Sthira Bhaga – Stable Prosperity.

-The advanced series’ of Ashtanga Vinyasa Yoga bring deep focus and mental and physical strength.
+The advanced series of Ashtanga Vinyasa Yoga bring deep focus and mental and physical strength.

 4. PRANAYAMA – Controlling the Vital Force

 Pranayama is the bridge between the body and the mind.
-While the action is physical, the effects make the mind calm, lucid and steady.
+While the action is physical, the effects make the mind calm, lucid, and steady.
 There are many different techniques, but you become accomplished in pranayama by becoming aware of the gaps between breaths.
 Learning to watch the gaps between breaths, will teach the minds how to watch the gaps between thoughts.

-HOW TO APPLY: Bring mental steadiness by focusing on the sound and flow of the ujjayi pranayama throughout the practice.
+How to apply: Bring mental steadiness by focusing on the sound and flow of the ujjayi pranayama throughout the practice.
 Use energy more efficiently by directing the prana internally by using bandhas(locks).